Baylor University Logo (BU Logo)

 The university is named in honor of its founder, R.E.B.
 Baylor, a county judge and former member of the U.S. Congress.
 In 1841, he, along with Pastor William Milton Tryon, proposed the establishment of a local university in Texas.
 Thirty-five delegates of the Union Baptist Association voted in favor of the idea.
 Three years later, the leadership petitioned for a higher organization, and in the winter of 1845, Anson Jones, president of the Republic of Texas, signed an executive order to that effect.

-Interestingly, one of the heads of the university was the great-grandfather of the future president of the United States – George Washington Baines.
-Throughout its existence, the university has preserved authentic symbols, so it has one seal and one academic emblem.
+Interestingly, one of the university’s heads was the great-grandfather of the future president of the United States, George Washington Baines.
+The university has preserved authentic symbols throughout its existence, so it has one seal and one academic emblem.

 The emblem of the university is much simpler than the seal.
 It consists of two parts: text and graphics.
 On the left is the monogram formed from the abbreviation of the university.
 It represents the intertwined letters “B” (above) and “U” (below) with triangular notches under the serifs.
-A vertical line separates the yellow letters from the full name of the university in a different font.
-Above both “i” letters are miniature rhombuses, not dots.
+A vertical line separates the yellow letters from the university’s full name in a different font.
+Above, both “i” letters are miniature rhombuses, not dots.
 The “y” has a shortened tail, and the “t” has a serif on the crossbar, which is not typical of the classical style.

 The Seal